The Organ - 2003 onwards

 The rebuild was completed in March 2003 at a cost of slightly less than £12,000 and the reopening concert by David Briggs took place on 6th June 2003.
 David returned to give another recital on 16th July 2010.

-As of 2018, it is sad to report that the condition of the organ is deteriorating quite badly.
-The keyboards and pedalboard are on their last legs with an increasing number of 'sticky' notes.
-The action has become very noisy as the leathers harden and maintaining tuning is ever more probelematic.
-All of this is of course down to age - the soundboards are now over 100 years old and the leatherwork nearly 50.
+By 2018 the condition of the organ was deteriorating quite badly.
+The keyboards and pedalboard were on their last legs with an increasing number of 'sticky' notes.
+The action had become very noisy as the leathers hardened and maintaining tuning was ever more problematic.
+All of this was of course down to age - the soundboards were now well over 100 years old and the leatherwork nearly 50.